Heights on square of modular curves: Arithmetic B ezout theorem with cubist metric

-Given this upper bound for $\vert C_\vartheta\vert$, we can now go the other way round to derive an upper bound for $\| s_{\theta}\|_{\mathrm{cub}} =C_\vartheta\cdot \| \theta(z+\kappa ) \|_{\mathrm{cub}}$, by using general estimates for analytic theta functions.
-One can for instance invoke works of Igusa and Edixhoven-de Jong, who assert that for any principally polarized complex abelian variety whose complex invariant $\tau$ is chosen within Siegel's fundamental domain $F_g$ one has (recall (\ref{normtheta})):
+Given this upper bound for $e^\varphi \vert C_\vartheta\vert$ we can now go the other way round to derive an upper bound for $\| s_{\theta}\|_{\mathrm{cub}} =C_\vartheta\cdot \| \theta(z+\kappa ) \|_{\mathrm{cub}}$, by using estimates for analytic theta functions.
+For any principally polarized complex abelian variety whose complex invariant $\tau$ is chosen within Siegel's fundamental domain $F_g$, Autissier's result in the Appendix (Proposition~\ref{proposition8.1} below) indeed gives, with notations as in~(\ref{normtheta}), that:

-cf.~\cite{EJ11c}, pp.~231-232.
-This upper bound has in fact just been announced to be amenable to the much better $g^{g/2}$ by P.~Autissier in~\cite{Au15}.

-We finally deal with the factor $\det ({\Im (\tau )})^{1/4}$.
-Lemma~11.2.2 of~\cite{EJ11c} is again completely general so we use it as it stands: